 Vice President (9th Dan)

-Born 1950 in Saga prefecture, Mr. Kamohara began training in Karate in his early days at Osaka University of Economics.
+Born 1950 in Saga prefecture, Kamohara sensei began training in Karate in his early days at Osaka University of Economics.
 In his fourth year at the college he was made Osaka University Shukokai Kumite Team Captain.
 The team comprised some very famous Shukokai stylists including Yoshinao Nanbu and Ryozo Tsukada.
+Team leader was Tani Chojiro sensei and team coach was Kusano Kenji sensei.

-In the early 1970s, Mr. Kamohara travelled to England as a member of the Japanese team for Karate competition against England.
-Shortly afterwards Mr. Kamohara returned to Europe, and was based at the European Shukokai Headquarters in Brussels.
-Mr. Kamohara later moved to France further promoting Shukokai, and is now based in Chartres.
+In the early 1970s, Kamohara sensei travelled to England as a member of the Japanese team for Karate competition against Sweden (Shukokai team) England (National team of all styles) and France (Shukokai team).
+Shortly afterwards Kamohara sensei returned to Europe, and was based at the European Shukokai Headquarters in Brussels.
+He later moved to France further promoting Shukokai and was based in Chartres.